doctea/drum2musocv/README.md

 # drum2musocv

 Arduino sketch to be used in conjunction with USBMidiKlik (https://github.com/TheKikGen/USBMidiKliK, to provide USB MIDI connection) to adapt the MidiMuso CV-12 (http://midimuso.co.uk/index.php/cv-12/) to use General Midi note numbers on MIDI Channel 10, for use as a drum machine.

-Also generates triggerable envelopes (works for two envelopes, in progress...)
+This allows you to play the modular drum machine using external drum pads, or eg take advantage of FL Studio's note-naming in the piano roll.

+Also generates triggerable envelopes with AHDSR (attack, hold, decay, sustain, release) stages.
+Mapped to the 'Cymbal Crash 2', 'Cymbal Splash' and 'Vibra-slap' GM drum notes, outputting on the muso's CV outs #2, #3 and #4 respectively (midimuso CC 7, 11 and 71).

-Based on the example from the FortySevenEffects MIDI library https://github.com/FortySevenEffects/arduino_midi_library
+Uses the FortySevenEffects MIDI library https://github.com/FortySevenEffects/arduino_midi_library

 # TODO

+Add more envelopes, configurable to enable/disable so the CV outputs can be used as CC->CV, envelopes or LFOs

-Figure out how to properly sync the MIDI clock to the envelopes/LFOs
+Better syncing of the MIDI clock to the envelopes

-Improve the existing envelopes + add a few more
+LFOs

+TODO: make this actually more useful... set upper/lower limits to modulation, elapsed-based scaling of modulation, only modulate during eg RELEASE stage

-## Future plans
+## Future plans / ideas

-More envelope types
+More envelope stages (delay?)

-Adjustable envelope parameters

-Modulation per-stage or overall

-MIDI clock, envelope length sync and LFOs
+Make modulation configurable per-stage

 LED indicators of trigger received etc

 Trigger other devices with CV via relays (ie circuit bent stuff).
-Route MIDI to other devices?
+Route MIDI/signals to other devices?
 Extra CVs/triggers direct from the Arduino?
 Shitty sample recorder/player?!

 Dedicated CCs to modulate the envelopes

+Hi-hat/crash choke